 A codicil is an addition or supplement to the original will that adds to or replaces part of the original will.
 A codicil is offered to probate in addition to the original will and must make reference to the original will.
 A codicil is often used when the person named in the will undergoes some change in his or her life, such as a marriage, divorce, birth or death of a child or a witness or executor, purchase or sale of real property, or a change in financial status.
 Changes in the federal estate or state inheritance tax laws also may warrant a codicil.
 An executed will should be reviewed upon the occurrence of any of the above events to evaluate the need for a codicil or a new will.

-If an individual dies without a will, the laws of the State of New Jersey provide for the distribution of property to the heirs by intestate succession.
+When an individual dies without a will the following laws of the State of New Jersey provide for the distribution of property to the heirs by intestate succession.

 - If an individual dies leaving a spouse and children, who are also the children of the surviving spouse, the spouse receives the entire estate.